 “I doubt it,” Leila said.
 Elliot looked like he was about to argue, but his cellphone rang.
 He took one look at the screen and quickly answered.

 Leila had never owned a cellphone, in fact, she’d never even used one.
 Her grandfather did not trust technology.
 They had no TVs or computers.
-The only thing he allowed, was a single land line for businesses purposes.
+The only thing he allowed, was a single landline for business purposes.
 It was in his office.
 He monitored everything.

 Leila glanced back as he hopped up and walked a few paces back into the forest.
 Not that it would give him any privacy.
 Leila could hear everything.